 All on-campus residences, including Greek houses, campus houses, Thomas, and traditional residence halls have free laundry, cable, and wireless internet.

 Have you started packing yet?
 Here is a list of things you may want to consider packing:

 Please leave your family pets (excluding small fish), any halogen lamps, or appliances with exposed coils (toasters, toaster ovens, hot plates) at home – these items are prohibited in our residence halls.

-Microwaves and fridges are popular amongst many students, are available to rent through the Resident Student Association Friday, August 19, at noon behind the Student Diversity Center (the ally between N. 15th and N. 16th).
+Microwaves and fridges are popular amongst many students, are available to rent through the Resident Student Association on move-in day, at noon behind the Student Diversity Center (the ally between N. 15th and N. 16th).
 We have a limited inventory, and fridges go fast!
 Read more about RSA’s fridge rental program.

 You may choose to purchase your own mini-fridge, but be advised these units cannot be stored in our on-campus storage facilities over the summer.

 Campus involvement enhances your classroom learning and you will find a wide range of opportunities for developing leadership skills.
 Our campus activity fair, LogJam, will take place in our backyard, Todd Field, on the first